echatzief/Portofolio/Chat-App/README.md

-**  For the database we use postgresql in order to create the schema that supports the site **  We have 4 Tables : Users,Friends,Friend_Requests,Messages **  We use the Database_Create_Script.sql to create the database schema
+**  For the database we use postgresql in order to create the schema that supports the site **  We have 4 Tables : Users,Friends,Friend_Requests,Messages **  We use the Database_Create_Script.sql to create the database schema **  At every post request to try login or signup we connect to the database and we do what its need

 ##To Do :
 **  Exw ftiaksei to database schema na to sundesw me thn express